 To live and work within the arts community is to exist in a constant state of evolution, revolution and resolution.
-At RCA we understand that the formulation of the idea and the process of creation are equally as important as the so-called ‘final’ production, even though we know that in theatre nothing is ever static or finite.
+At Resource Centre for the Arts (RCA) we understand that the formulation of the idea and the process of creation are equally as important as the so-called ‘final’ production, even though we know that in theatre nothing is ever static or finite.
 That is why at any given time RCA has a myriad of artists and projects in flow, all in various stages of evolution.
 We are the reflecting pool of what is happening within the professional theatre community, in that we are a unique artist driven theatre company.
 We do not compel a predetermined concept but rather we are continuously guided by the creators we serve.
 As the Artistic Animateur, I see myself as The Keeper of the Gate.
 I simultaneously occupy both sides of the ‘desk’.
 On the one hand I listen to and channel the needs of the many artists we hear from.
 On the other hand I then seek out the ways and means to ignite those fires of artistic passion.
 And then, on the ‘third’ hand, we strive to nourish our audiences, constantly building the numbers of our loyal and eclectic patrons.

-It’s been 12 years for me as Artistic Animateur and I constantly feel the urgency of so much yet to do.
+As Artistic Animateur and I constantly feel the urgency of so much yet to do.
 We evolve in tandem with our community and so the demands are always changing with the times.
 I am extremely grateful for the support of our community and frankly, also for the challenges of our community.
 Theatre is not without risk or criticism, and I know my fellow artists will nod and smile at this and perhaps sigh, because we are always the most critical of ourselves.
 This is why all of our funders and corporate partners are priceless because they understand that building theatre, like building relationships and partnerships, takes time, patience and perseverance.
 We must be allowed to rebel, revel, fail, prevail, and luxuriate in our incredible artistic freedom at RCA to do all of these things and more.

 Join me on this incredible journey, both the seen and unseen by being an audience member, contributing artist, funder or sponsor.
 Do you have your Hall Pass yet?
 Check it out http://www.rca.nf.ca/pages.aspx?id=62